Getting to Know Your Neighborhood: Inman Square

 Off the T’s beaten track, Cambridge’s Inman Square is something of a hidden gem.
 Unlike the city’s more famous squares—Harvard, Central, and Kendall—you can’t get there directly by subway, but several MBTA buses pass through.
-At the junction of Cambridge and Hampshire streets, the culturally diverse East Cambridge neighborhood is a treasure trove of multicolored storefronts and restaurants.
-Likely named for Ralph Inman, a wealthy 18th-century Boston merchant, the square today is home to professionals, working people, and students from nearby MIT and Harvard.
+At the junction of Cambridge and Hampshire Streets, the culturally diverse East Cambridge neighborhood is a treasure trove of multicolored storefronts and restaurants.
+Likely named for Ralph Inman, a wealthy 18th-century Boston merchant, the square today is home to professionals, working-class folks, and students from nearby MIT and Harvard.
 With strong Brazilian and Portuguese influences, the neighborhood has a vibrant flair.

 1200 Cambridge St.

 The oldest Portuguese restaurant in the Boston area, Casa Portugal has been serving authentic dishes since 1976.
 Specializing in meat and seafood, it has fresh clams, fried steak, and grilled squid.
 The portions are large, and the traditional Portuguese fries served with most entrées are crispy and delicious.
 An extensive wine list complements the menu.

 Christina’s Homemade Ice Cream

 For a sweet treat, swing by Christina’s, where you can choose from dozens of varieties, all made from scratch.
 While the chocolate and vanilla are popular, the real draws are the uncommon flavors, like burnt sugar, adzuki bean, ginger molasses, and Mexican chocolate.
 Seasonal offerings, such as fresh rose and fresh mint, help beat the summer heat, while eggnog and peppermint stick are wintertime favorites.
 The shop also offers a rotating list of seasonal sorbets and vegan options.